Mantener a los perros frescos en verano: una guía completa

 4. Paw Care: Hot pavement can burn a dog’s paw pads.
 Check your dog’s paws regularly for any signs of burns or blisters.
 Consider dog booties to protect their paws during walks, or try to walk on grass or dirt paths instead of hot pavement.

-5. Parasite Control: Fleas and ticks are more common in the summer months.
+5. Control de parásitos: Fleas and ticks are more common in the summer months.
 Regular grooming gives you a chance to check for these parasites.
 Talk to your vet about the best flea and tick prevention for your dog.

 6. Hidratación: Grooming can be a physically demanding activity for your dog.
 Make sure they have access to fresh water during grooming sessions to keep them hydrated.